What is Union Council? What is its purpose?

 The meeting takes place at least once a term and is made up of 21 randomly selected panellists who are the only people in the room allowed to vote.
 If a motion gains enough support in votes then it becomes policy.

-Policy is something that the Students' Union adopts and tries to achieve over the next three years from the time that the motion passes.
+Policy is something that the Students' Union adopts and tries to achieve over at least the next two years from the time that the motion passes.

 The panellists at Council are informed by the Officers of the Students' Union, different Student Reps and also any student who wants to come along to the meeting and add to the discussion.